Type stubs for Python machine learning libraries

-We include a script that runs the CI checks that will be run when a PR is opened.
+We include a script for running the CI checks that are triggered when a PR is opened.
 To test these out locally, you need to install the type stubs in your environment.
 Typically, you would do this with

 pip install -e .

 Below we describe how to run the various checks individually,

 Checking compliance with Mypy